AI Operating Leverage

 AI is active, but the gain is unclear

-Experiments are happening, but not enough changes
+Experiments are happening, but the operation is not changing

-Leadership loses visibility
+Leadership lacks visibility and control

 What is really happening